alanminko/iwls2022-ls-contest/README.md

 ### Submissions

-With the participant's permission, the circuits submitted to the contest can be found [here](https://github.com/alanminko/iwls2022-ls-contest/tree/main/submissions).
+With the participants' permission, the circuits submitted to the contest can be found [here](https://github.com/alanminko/iwls2022-ls-contest/tree/main/submissions).

 ---